 When we learned about the two world wars, we learned about them from a European perspective.
 Sure, there was mention of the achievements of the Canadian armed forces, but they were footnotes and afterthoughts.
 When we learned about the Great Depression, we learned about it from an American perspective.
 There aren’t many Canadian kids graduating with a good grasp on how the depression affected Canada.
-It just went on and on… we all grew up nearly certain Canadian history was a dull affair, too dull to even teach in school.
+It just went on and on.
+We all grew up nearly certain Canadian history was a dull affair, certainly too dull to teach in school.

 For many, that was it for their Canadian history education.
 Not many people tried to find out more.
 We left it behind us when we graduated, like our lockers and our gym strip.
 Despite the fact that I loved history and read about it as voraciously as I did the criminal justice system, it just never crossed my mind to read about Canadian history.
 Not unless I wanted to be bored out of my mind, anyway.

 In mid-July of this year, I drove to Vancouver and stayed with my in-laws for a night.
 My father-in-law and I get along great, him being an atheist union negotiator and documentary filmmaker, and me being a lifer lefty, atheist and writer, we have a few interests in common.
 I sat up chatting the night away with him when I made the mistake of calling the First Nations land in Canada, a reservation.

 My FIL launched into a passionate rant about Canadians not knowing what is Canadian.